Openhab-Nodes/website/content/en/developer/architecture.md

 +++
-title = "openHAB X Architecture" author = "David Graeff" weight = 20
+title = "OHX Architecture"
+author = "David Graeff"
+weight = 20
 tags = []
 +++

-This chapter talks about the general architecture of openHAB X and how services interact with each other.
+This chapter talks about the general architecture of OHX and how services interact with each other.
 This overview provides an insight on what technologies and protocols are used in which situations and also talks about alternatives when appropriate.

-openHAB X follows a microservices architecture, meaning that it is composed of multiple single-purpose processes.
+OHX follows a microservices architecture, meaning that it is composed of multiple single-purpose processes.
 It makes use of external, well-known and understood solutions and protocols whenever possible, as long as those match with the [design principles](/developer/design_principles):

 * The state database is a REDIS instance.